srikumarks/steller/README.md

 - `sh.dynamic(function (clock) { return model; })` makes a "dynamic model" that
   will behave like whatever `model` the given function returns, at the time the dynamic model gets to run.
-- `sh.track(model1, model2, ...)` makes a sequence for performing the given
-  models one after another.
-- `sh.trackR(model1, model2, ...)` is nearly identical to `track`, except that
-  it is more general and makes reusable continuations.
-It is less efficient than `track`, which ought to satisfy most needs.
-- `sh.fire(function (clock) {...})` will cause the given callback to be called at the time the model is performed.
 - `sh.anim(param, duration, v1, v2)` animates the parameter from value `v1` to
   value `v2` over the given `duration` using linear interpolation.
 - `sh.anim(param, duration, function (t) { return value; })` will assign the